florisvlasveld/vea/README.md

 ### 5. Enable Slack loading

-By default, Slack loading is enabled when you run `vea daily`.
+By default, Slack loading is enabled when you run Vea.
 If you want to skip it:

 ```bash
 vea daily --include-slack False